gzayasPR/BOA_Estimation/README.md

 - **BOA Estimation Pipeline**:
   - Zayas, G., et al. (2024). _Breed of origin analysis in genome-wide association studies: enhancing SNP-based insights into production traits in a commercial Brangus population_.
 [DOI: 10.1186/s12864-024-10465-1](https://doi.org/10.1186/s12864-024-10465-1)
+- **Other Softwares for data management**:
+- O. Tange (2011): GNU Parallel - The Command-Line Power Tool, ;login: The USENIX Magazine, February 2011:42-47.
 ## How to Use the Repository

 ### Setting Up the Environment